tkmru/linux-insides-ja/Booting/linux-bootstrap-2.md

 まとめ
 --------------------------------------------------------------------------------

 This is the end of the second part about Linux kernel insides.
-In the next part we will see video mode setting and the rest of preparations before transition to protected mode and directly transitioning into it.
+In the next part we will see video mode setting and the rest of preparations before transition to プロテクトモード and directly transitioning into it.

 If you have any questions or suggestions write me a comment or ping me at [twitter](https://twitter.com/0xAX).